PROLIFIC SOULS - Halloween 2025

 Unusual fact: Walt Disney holds the record for the most Academy Awards won by an individual — 22 Oscars and 59 nominations.

-Watch Destino - the Dali Disney collab here
+Watch Destino - the Dali and Disney collab here

 4. Salvador Dalí (1904–1989)